UK tech experts · info@vividrepairs.co.uk

 2. ASUS Prime 750W Gold

 ASUS Prime 750W Gold occupies a rare niche: it offers identical wattage and certification to the TUF model at a substantially lower price point, making it the logical choice if your case is roomy and silence matters less than budget.
 The underlying topology uses two 12V rails with 30A capacity each, sufficient for most consumer graphics cards and processor combinations.
 It features the same ball-bearing fan design as the TUF series, though the thermal curve is slightly more aggressive, meaning fan noise rises earlier and louder as temperatures climb.
-In controlled noise testing, the unit peaked at approximately 38dB at full load compared to the TUF's 32dB, a difference you will notice if your case sits on your desk.
+The unit peaks at approximately 38dB at full load compared to the TUF's 32dB, a difference you will notice if your case sits on your desk.
 Cable quality matches the TUF specification, with proper gauge copper and strain relief on each connector.
 The five-year warranty is respectable, though ASUS honours claims more readily with the premium TUF line.
 If you are building a secondary gaming system or a home server where noise is not a critical factor, this unit delivers exceptional value: you pay roughly 15% less for 95% of the performance and reliability of its more expensive sibling.

 Pros